Turner605/95th-Legion-Aux/95th-Legion-Main-Rework/ReadMe.md

 # Creating new player gear TODO
 Follow the following to create new player gear.

-Step 1: Copy the player template from...
+Step 1: Copy the player template from "95th-Legion-Main-Rework\addons\players\ExamplePlayer" to "95th-Legion-Main-Rework\addons\players\players"
-Step 2: Modify the following values:
+Step 2: Modify the marked values in "ExamplePlayer\script_component.hpp" to enable (1) or disable (0) them.
-    - VALUE1
+Step 3: Modify the relevant squad in "95th-Legion-Main-Rework\addons\main\xtdGearSquads".
-Step 3: Add the player to the correct squad XTDGearInfo
+Step 4: Tidy up by deleting any .paa files that you are not using.